-When the going gets tough, the young keep travelling.
-Young travellers are relatively intrepid and unlikely to be phased by economic problems, political unrest or epidemics.
-Research by Tourism Australia indicated that two thirds of backpackers visiting the country in 2011 had their trip impacted by the strong Australian dollar, however, overall backpacking trip lengths did not appear to have altered significantly.
+When the going gets tough, the young travel – and keep travelling.
+Young travellers are relatively intrepid and less likely to be phased by economic problems, political unrest or health epidemics.
 A WYSE Travel Confederation survey of youth travellers’ opinions on the 2014 Ebola outbreak indicated that this global health scare had little impact on their travel plans.
+Research by Tourism Australia indicated that two thirds of backpackers visiting the country in 2011 were impacted by the strong Australian dollar, however, overall backpacking trip lengths were not significantly altered.

-In fact, there is some evidence to suggest that young people may be stimulated to take longer trips when the economy is poor; if there are fewer job openings, many young people consider taking a gap year or gaining some work experience abroad until the economy picks up again.
+There is also evidence to suggest that young people are stimulated to take longer trips when the economy is poor; if there are fewer job openings, young people consider taking a gap year or gaining some work experience abroad until the economy picks up again.
 Young professionals may opt to engage in what has been termed ‘funemployment’ – using redundancy money or savings to refresh their perspective on things until new job opportunities become apparent.

 The overall picture is that youth markets tend to be less volatile than the tourism market as a whole.
-Figures from the WYSE Youth Travel Industry Monitor in 2009 and 2010 indicated that although the youth sector was affected by the crisis, it had generally declined less and recovered faster than mainstream tourism.
+Figures from the WYSE Youth Travel Industry Monitor of 2009 and 2010 indicated that although the youth travel sector was affected by the global financial crisis, it had declined less and recovered faster than mainstream tourism.

 Youth travellers spend directly in local communities